-Zero Hedge offers an insiders view of financial markets and is written by Wall Street traders, under pseudonym, to protect their identities.
-What I find most interesting is that Durden’s analysis is very similar to that of Marxian Economists such as Leon Panich, who have been studying Greece closely and in some cases advising the new Syriza government.
+Zero Hedge offers an insider's view of financial markets and is written by Wall Street traders, under pseudonym, to protect their identities.
+What I find most interesting is that Durden’s analysis is very similar to that of Marxian Economists such as Leon Panitch, who have been studying Greece closely and in some cases advising the new Syriza government.

 The fact that Greece had been ruled by a handful of plutocrat families, who for years were the primary beneficiaries of IMF and Eurozone policies - avoiding taxes and reaping the benefits of debt schemes - seems to have been forgotten.
 The moral logic of standard IMF policy is being unwaveringly adhered to in Europe with Germany acting as the moral and fiduciary guardian.

 If Marx’s insights gave us nothing else, it is this: there is social cost and social value in all relations, commerce or otherwise.
-Neoclassical Capitalism has always struggled with this truth, which never seems to fit into its analytical models.
-As we once again watch the failure of market economics put profits into the pockets of elites while passing their massive, accumulated debts on to working people, we have to take measure of the human cost.
+Neoclassical economic theory has always struggled with this truth, which never seems to fit into its analytical models.
+As we once again watch a failure of market economics that puts profits into the pockets of elites while passing their massive, accumulated debts on to working people, we have to take measure of the human cost.

 The Syriza leadership seems to be yelling these humane principles into an echo chamber as the EU finance elites talk past them.
 The only thing that appears certain now is that whichever decision is taken it will have profound consequences.